KochiKame: Tokyo Beat Cops: Manga

 Written and illustrated by Osamu Akimoto, Kochira Katsushika-ku Kameari Kōen Mae Hashutsujo started in Shueisha's shōnen manga anthology Weekly Shōnen Jump on September 21, 1976.
 Akimoto debuted the series under the pen name of "Tatsuhiko Yamadome", but changed to using his real name in 1978, when it reached its 100th chapter.
 Periodically the chapters were collected into tankōbon volumes by Shueisha, the first released on July 9, 1977.
 The series ended on September 17, 2016, in the 42nd issue of the year, in commemoration of KochiKames 40th anniversary.
 Its 200th tankōbon volume was published on the same day.

 Shueisha reprinted the issue that included the final chapter on December 31, 2016, marking the first time a Weekly Shōnen Jump issue has ever been reprinted.
-Akimoto created a new chapter of Kochikame for the 42nd issue of Weekly Shōnen Jump on September 16, 2017.
-On July 18, 2021, it was announced the manga would receive a 201st volume, which was released on October 4, 2021.
+Akimoto published a new chapter of Kochikame in Weekly Shōnen Jump on September 16, 2017.
+A 201st volume was released on October 4, 2021.
 A 46-page one-shot chapter was published in Weekly Shōnen Jump on July 10, 2023, and another one on August 5, 2024.
+Another one-shot chapter, to celebrate the 50th anniversary of the series, was published in Weekly Shōnen Jump on August 3, 2026.
+A 202nd volume was released on September 4, 2026.

 From March 2017 to June 2019, Akimoto serialized a sequel in the seinen manga magazine Ultra Jump.
-Titled (いいゆだね!, Ii Yu da ne!), it is set in a sentō next to a police station in Shitamachi, Tokyo.
+Titled Ii Yu da ne!, it is set in a sentō next to a police station in Shitamachi, Tokyo.

+In August 2026, Shueisha launched its global digital manga service Manga Million in English and other languages.
+The service features over 300 titles and released KochiKame for the first time in English.